saikat-says-cool/sentivibe/docs/PRODUCT_DOCUMENTATION.md

     *   **Video Tags:** To understand the video's categorization and keywords.
     *   **Comments:** Fetches up to 100 comments for analysis.
     *   **Creator Name:** Identifies the YouTube channel/creator.
 *   **Weighted Sentiment Analysis:** The AI model is specifically instructed to give **significantly more weight to comments that have a higher "Likes" counts**.
-This ensures that the analysis reflects the sentiment of the most popular and influential opinions within the comment section.
+This ensures that the analysis reflects the sentiment of the most popular and influential opinions within the comment section. **Hear the most influential voices, not just the loudest.**
 *   **Detailed AI Insights:** The analysis provides:
     *   **Overall Sentiment:** A general classification (e.g., positive, negative, neutral).
     *   **Emotional Tones:** Identifies prevalent emotions (e.g., joy, anger, surprise, sadness).